TsailabBioinformatics/RNA-Seq/README.md

 5. automatic adjust the number of array requested

 6. get rid of the unnecessary zipping and intermediate files removing commands

+7. make the script be able to taka all kind of input fastq files (.fq.gz, .fastq.gz, .fq, .fastq......)